History of San Diego: Battle of San Pasqual

-An American town (1847–1900)
+An American town (1848–1900)

-Alta California became part of the United States in 1848 following the U.S. victory in the Mexican–American War and the Treaty of Guadalupe Hidalgo, with the US-Mexican border established just south of the town.
+Alta California became part of the United States in 1848 following the U.S. victory in the Mexican–American War and the Treaty of Guadalupe Hidalgo, with the Mexico–United States border established just south of the town.
 The resident "Californios" became American citizens with full voting rights.
 California was admitted to the Union as a state in 1850.
 San Diego, still little more than a village, was incorporated on March 27 as a city and was named the county seat of the newly established San Diego County.
 The United States Census reported the population of the town as 650 in 1850 and 731 in 1860.

-San Diego promptly got into financial trouble due to overspending on a poorly designed jail.
-In 1852 the state repealed the city charter, in effect declaring the city bankrupt, and installed a state-controlled three-member board of trustees to manage San Diego.
-The trustees stayed in control until 1887, when a mayor-council form of government was installed under a new city charter.
+San Diego promptly got into financial trouble by overspending on a poorly designed jail.
+In 1852, the state repealed the city charter, in effect declaring the city bankrupt, and installed a state-controlled three-member board of trustees to manage San Diego.
+The trustees stayed in control until 1887, when a mayor–council form of government was installed under a new city charter.